Ernest Bai Koroma: Relations with UK

 The British government has continued to provide large scale aid and advice, with former Prime Minister of the United Kingdom Tony Blair continuing to work closely with the Sierra Leone government and speak out for investment in Sierra Leone.
 At Koroma's request, Blair created a nine-person board to advise the government on foreign investment.
 The UK continues to be the largest donor to Sierra Leone, giving more money per person than to any other nation, and promising to raise aid by a further 50 million pounds sterling in 2010.

 In a 2009 BBC report by Humphrey Hawksley, some British diplomats and aid workers raised concerns about the slow pace of development in the country stressing on the problem of corruption, and asking whether almost a decade after the war – British military and post-war aid assistance has gone in vain as the country still struggle with poverty and massive unemployment.

 President Koroma also worked closely with British Prime Minister Gordon Brown, who increased the United Kingdom's aid to and cooperation with Sierra Leone even further.
-While Gordon Brown was Prime Minister the United Kingdom encouraged investment in Sierra Leone's two state-owned banks.
+While Brown was serving as Prime Minister, the United Kingdom encouraged investment in Sierra Leone's two state-owned banks.

 Brown became popular in Sierra Leone, and both he and Koroma formed a strong working relationship.

 Koroma formed a positive relationship with British Prime Minister David Cameron.
 When the Ebola epidemic broke out in 2014, Koroma told David Cameron the scale of the disaster was such that it would cost at least £80 million, Cameron responded by pledging that much to help Sierra Leone.
 As the crisis unfolded, British aid to Sierra Leone grew, also at the request of Sierra Leone's government.
 Under Koroma, three consecutive British Prime Ministers had very positive relations with Sierra Leone, Tony Blair, Gordon Brown and David Cameron, all three of whom proved to rank among the most well-known and most popular foreign leaders in Sierra Leone between 1998 and 2016.